 Larval foodplants

-Dog lichen and other lichens and algae on trees and rocks.
+Dog lichen and other lichens and algae on oaks and other trees, and on rocks.

 Habitat